karlpolen/real_estate_notes/index.md

 ## Industry Structure

-One of the unique characteristics of real estate is extraordinarily local character.
-If your entrepreneur with an idea for a better mousetrap for how a cell phone works, you have to take on Apple and Samsung.
+One of the unique characteristics of real estate is its extraordinarily local character.
+If you're an entrepreneur with an idea for a better mousetrap for how a cell phone works, you have to take on Apple and Samsung.
 Good luck.
 While it's not impossible to disrupt a market like this (Apple did it to Motorola and Nokia), it can *only* be done on a global scale.

 Contrast that to real estate, where you can be relevant and very successful on a local, even neighborhood, scale.
 If you have a nuanced understanding of a place like Los Angeles, it's not one market.
 It's a hundred markets and a good entrepreneur can be relevant and successful in any one of them.